 Very Early 1980s: The major powers of the world gather together to discuss formally combining forces to combat the Abyssal threat.

 Early 1980s: Several Japanese naval officers independently create a number of organizations to better utilize shipgirls.
 This would be eventually known as the NKT (Nihon Kaigun Tokusentai)

-1982: As part of its reforms, The Soviet Union introduces the “Northern Movement” plan.
+1982: As part of its national reforms, The Soviet Union introduces the “Northern Movement” plan.

 1989: Creative interpretation of the royal prerogative and the reformation of RN-STEC results in Royal Navy shipgirls being placed directly in control of the Crown.